bordera-randy/Resources/Student Resources/az104_updated.md

 - Device settings show overview in Portal
   - Intune + MDM offer much more control
 - You can add a work or school account to integrate

 #### Registration types

-##### Register Device
-- Basic registration
-- Bring your own device (BYOD) scenario
-- For mobile devices and Windows 10
-  - Enable/disable and additional management (MDM) for mobile devices like intune.
-        - Contoso locations is a named location- Enterprise State Roaming
-        - Set US locations in portal: Active Directory → Conditional Access → Named locations  - Users synchronize their user settings and application settings data to the cloud.
-  - Supported in Windows 10
-  - Enhanced security, management, and monitoring.
-  - Separation of corporate and consumer data in the cloud.

-##### Join Device
-- Corporate-owned assets that you want to manage
-- E.g. Windows 7 or Windows 10
-- You get some benefits e.g. single sign-on.

-##### Hybrid Join
-- You can enable automatic registration for your AD joined computers
-- Join device in both local AD and Azure AD
-- Grant device user access to apps that need traditional local AD (=on-prem AD) authentication.
-- You get a service principal for the device
-- Actual management is done through Group Policy or System Center Configuration Manager.
-- They're tied in to Azure AD but not part of core AD.
-  - Applying policies to a subset of users- Relies on AD Connect for synchronization
-- Useful in organizations with independent (autonomous) divisions  - If they're already joined to local AD, they're also registered in Azure AD automatically.
-- Configuration
-  - Ensure access to external Azure AD URLs.
-  - Configure SCP (service connection point) internally.

-## Manage in Portal

-### Active Directory → Devices

-### Configurations
-- **Users may join devices to Azure AD**
-- **Additional administrators on Azure AD joined devices**
-  - Default is none, you can select users
-- **Users may register their devices with Azure AD**
-- **Require Multi-Factor Auth to join devices**
-- **Maximum number of devices per device**
-- **Users may sync settings and enterprise app data**
-  - All, selected, None
-- For more, you need PowerShell.

-## Azure AD Device Settings/Policies
-- **Control permissions**: Who's allowed to access join devices?
-- **Control sync**: Enabled/disabled
-- **Device management**: Through Intune or other MDM
-- **Conditional access**: Whether or not device has access to resources within your organization

-## Applications
-- **Azure AD IDaaS (Identity Directory as a Service)**
-- **Application types**: Third party or internal, pre-integrated or proxies
-- **Automated user provisioning through SCIM 2.0**:
-  - Use provisioning enables synchronization of user account.
-  - **SCIM**:
-    - System for cross domain identity management.
-    - Defined by IETF
-    - Control users, groups and their relations
-  - Available on select SaaS apps
-- **In portal**: You can assign access to applications

-## Governance - Azure AD - Hybrid Identities
-- Member or Guest
-  - Members are created within the AD directory
-  - Guests are invited by administrators or one of the other users of Azure AD.- Hybrid (common) identity = Cloud + On Premises identity
-- Connection is done through Azure AD connect

-### Four Pillars

-- **Unified Development and DevOps**
-  - A common approach to building applications, and full flexibility to deploy in the cloud or on-premises

-- Set usage location- **Integrated management and security**
-  - In portal: Active Directory → Users → Select User → Profile → Settings  - Built-in management and security solutions across full operational lifecycle from cloud to on-premises
-- You can then assign a license
-  - In Portal: Active Directory → Users → Select User → Licenses- **Common Identity**
-- User Principal Name: Combination of a user name + domain.  - Enable end-user productivity with single sign on to cloud and on premises applications while protecting corporate data

-- Enrich with analysis and deep learning

-### Azure AD Connect
-- Integrate your on-premises AD or LDAP directory to the cloud
-- Connect your users to thousands of SaaS applications published through Azure
-- Manage in Azure AD Connect → Synchronization Service
-- Adjust to business changes after Azure AD Connect is installed.
-  - Change the service accounts
-  - Add the Managers OU to be included in the synchronization

-### Preparing for Azure AD Connect
-#### Self-service password reset- Create a new user in Azure AD as Global Administrator
-- Scenarios- Download Azure AD Connect and install it.
-  - Allows users to change their passwords  - You need > Windows Server 2008

-### Install and configure Azure AD Connect
-- **Installation settings**
-  - Initially
-    - Custom or Express installation
-    - Installation location
-    - Create an express SQL or use an existing SQL instance
-    - Provide a service account or create a new one
-    - Service account for SQL server
-    - Custom sync groups
-      - Fill: Administrators group, operators group, browser group, password reset groups
-      - Global administration username password
-      - Select directory type (AD or LDAP)
-      - Then type Forest name
-      - Create new AD account or use existing AD account
-      - Type domain username and password
-      - **Recommended to enter Enterprise Admin credentials**
-      - Select UPN for sign-in
-        - E.g. azure-contoso.com
-      - Select user name: e.g. userPrincipalName, treeName, unicodePwd
-  - Then
-    - Choose what domains and OUs get synchronized to the cloud
-      - Sync all domains and OUs or sync selected domains and OUs
-    - How to uniquely identify users
-      - Identification:
-        - Users are represented only once across all directories.
-        - User identities exist across multiple directories.
-      - Match using: mail attribute, specific attribute, etc.
-- App registrations
-        - Let Azure manage the source anchor for me
-        - Specific attribute: objectGUID, pager, objectSid etc.
-    - Filter users and devices by group
-      - Synchronize all users and devices
-      - Synchronize selected
-    - Optional features
-      - Exchange hybrid deployment
-      - Exchange mail public folders
-      - Azure AD app and attribute filtering
-      - Password synchronization
-      - Password writeback
-      - Group writeback
-      - Device writeback
-  - Members: cannot manage the group, normal permissions      - Directory extension attribute sync.
-- Expiration of groups      - Enable single sign on
-  - Groups can automatically expire.        - **Requires domain administrator account**
-- You manage in "Azure Directory → Groups"      - Choose staging mode or install it
-  - You can assign licenses to a group where each member will get a license.        - Staging mode: Synchronization won't synchronize any data to Azure AD
-- Good for performing bulk user updates- **Post installation**
-- Self-service group management  - Install AzureAD PowerShell module
-  - Owners manage groups instead of administrators that manage the group for the owners.  - **Then enable Azure AD recycle bin**
-  - Users can request to join a group by providing some business justification.
-  - Audits & alerts### Metaverse
-- What'll be synced in the next synchronization
-  - Connectors to and from on-premises Active Directory
-  - Connectors to and from Azure Active Directory
-- Controls what attributes from what objects from what location are available for synchronization

-## Hybrid Planning

-### Sign On
-- **Authentication and Authorization**
-  - How do users typically login to their on-premises environment?
-  - How will users

-#### Registration types